apache/inlong-website/docs/design_and_concept/the_format_in_inlong.md

 ![](img/the_format_in_inlong.png)

 InLong serves as a one-stop, full-scenario data integration platform , with MQ (the Cache part in the picture) as the transmission channel , which decouples DataProxy and Sort and provides better scalability .
 When DataProxy is reporting data , it needs to serialize the data into corresponding format ( `SerializationSchema#serialize` ) .
-When Sort receives data, it will deserialize the MQ's data ( `DeserializationSchema#deserialize` ) into `Flink Row` , and then write to the corresponding storage using Flink SQL .
+When Sort receives data, it will deserialize the MQ data ( `DeserializationSchema#deserialize` ) into `Flink Row` , and then write to the corresponding storage using Flink SQL .

 ## What are the formats?